mkejeiri/Domain-Driven-Design/README.md

 - Now your workplace isn’t just that fun anymore.
 Some good developers that made it great are now looking for more challenging adventures.
 - The business isn’t happy either: delayed software evolution caused some business opportunities to be missed, and new players are moving on the market at a speed that is inconceivable with your current software.

-> Ideally, a bounded context should contain a model tailored around a specific purpose: the perfectly shaped tool for one specific job, no trade-offs.
 [Quick start to get some taste](https://medium.com/skills-matter/eventstorming-modelling-tips-to-facilitate-microservice-design-38e99b8c96ff)

 # [Domain Driven Design Distilled](https://www.amazon.com/Domain-Driven-Design-Distilled-Vaughn-Vernon/dp/0134434420)